MSJ Market Street Journal

 𝕏 Market Sentiment

-Direction: MIXED
+Direction: BULLISH

 Fear/Greed: GREED